tonmate/tonmate/PRODUCTION-CHECKLIST.md

 ---

-*This checklist ensures enterprise-grade deployment readiness for the Customer Support AI Agent platform.
+*This checklist ensures enterprise-grade deployment readiness for the Tonmate platform.
 All items must be completed and verified before production deployment.*